je-marco/Salifort-Motors-Employee-Retention/README.md

 Regardless of this tendency, it is important to emphasize that the model is still a reliable tool for understanding and developing a solution to employee turnover.

 ## Conclusion and Recommendation
-The results of exploratory data analysis, the modeling effort, and the plot of feature importance extracted from the model show that employees at Salifort Motors are overworked.
+The results of exploratory data analysis and the modeling effort revealed that employees at Salifort Motors are overworked.

 To improve employee retention, consider the following recommendations:
 * According to Gallup, about 80% of employees who felt criticized or unmotivated after a performance review started to look for a new job.
 That is why a more standardized evaluation review is important.
 Consider making the evaluation review a collaborative and dynamic process that seeks to better the relationship between an employee and a manager.